 An offer of entry to HDR candidature is based upon the following:

 - Availability of discipline-appropriate and experienced supervisors with adequate workload provisions,

 - Availability of adequate resources to support the research project,

 - Applicant or project not being subject to sanctions,

-- Other factors such as adequate workloads and strategic research directions as determined by the faculty of enrolment.
+- Other factors such as adequate workloads and strategic research directions as determined by the school of enrolment.

 For an offer of candidature to be issued, potential supervisors must demonstrate relevant experience within the discipline of the research topic.
 Experience must be demonstrated by peer-reviewed publications in a related area, awarding of grants in a related area or other relevant research experience within the last five years.